yokane/yokane/README.md

   + niconico douga has important function is flow-the-comment on synclonize, YouTube can't do it
   + it's drawed an aspect both movie, american movie of literal movie is created assumption obstract other word
   + but japanese movies there are many spaces and flow to next and more word so comment is fits
++ File tidy
+  + if you have worked very complex analog stuff office, PC folders may not clear
+  + so I think treat files as objects on a mind map. and edit it. and it's over, The actual file locations are still intact.